 Information for Students and Parents

-- a reusable water bottle or cup
+- A reusable water bottle

-- an adequate supply of pens and pencils
+- An adequate supply of pens and pencils

 Support Your Four Winds Student

 We hope to work together to ensure that your student has a successful school year.
 Please read the following guidelines:

 Biweekly Students at Four Winds work at their own level and pace.
 Every two weeks students will set goals for the biweekly and later complete an assessment of whether they have met those goals.
 We will send out a progress report at the end of each biweekly.

 Homework At Four Winds we do not assign daily homework.
 We believe that students should have time after school to spend with their families or to pursue their other interests.
 However, if students get behind on their biweeklies due to mismanaging their time, they may have to bring work home to catch up.
 By ensuring they complete this work at home, you will be helping them not only to get back on track, but to learn from their mistakes.
 If your student does have any work left at the end of the biweekly, you will be notified in their biweekly progress report.
 The Biweekly System completely relies on parents enforcing homework at the end of the biweekly.
 Thank you for playing your part in teaching your student time management!